rlee-aviatrix/chargepoint/README.md

 - From the AWS Management Console, reattach the VGW to the transit VPC.

-#### Validation
+#### Post-Migration Verification

+Confirm that the settings captured during the pre-migration verification are unchanged.

-- Verify that the number of routes in the route tables matches the number from the prevalidation step.
+- Verify that there are the same number of routes pointing to the Aviatrix gateways.
+- Verify that the static routes pointing to the VGW are unchanged.
+- Verify that the route propagation setting for the VGW is unchanged.

 ### Egress Gateway Migration